ilsley/wlBDTNP/README.md

 Steps:

 1. Run the Python script.
 This creates files in the *intermediate* directory.
-2. Run the Mathematica script.
+2. Run the Mathematica script (with Mathematica 10).
 This creates a Mathematica package file in the *final* directory.
 (It takes some time.)

 The project has the following directory structure: